anishkumar28/sky_sense/README.md

    ```sh
    flutter pub get
    ```
-5. Navigate to **lib/provider/weatherProvider.dart** and paste your API key to the apiKey variable
+5. Navigate to **lib/utilities/constants.dart** and paste your API key to the apiKey constant
    ```dart
    String apiKey = 'Paste Your API Key Here';
    ```